OZGrav/meerpipe/docs/pipeline_workflow.md

 pam --setnsub <nsub> --setnchn <nchan> -S <stokes_op>
 ```

+The decimation products are specified via the config file, and that the products can be tuned specific to each pulsar.
 Common values for `nsub` are 1, 32 and 450.
 Common values for `nchan` are 1, 16 and 32.